TUKS-Project/TUS-Manager/README.md

 TUS-Manager (TUSM) is a C-based shell management utility that helps penetration testers and red-teamers manage bind and reverse shell sessions created with **netcat (nc)**.
 It supports multiple concurrent sessions, interactive switching, file transfers, and shell upgrades.

-⚠️ **Important:** This tool is intended for authorized security testing or lab environments only.
-Do not use it against systems you do not own or without explicit permission.

 ## Features